 In addition, the Blume Library catalogs many CRS reports when we find out about them.
 Look in the Online Catalog for links to these Reports.

-Here are four major institutions working to make these valuable resources available:
+Here are three major institutions working to make these valuable resources available:

 The Government Accountability Office generates hundreds of reports each year on a multitude of topics related to government action in many fields.
 The Library has a limited collection of these reports in printed form (classification number is GA 1.13: ); find the specific numbers (as well as links to online versions when available) in the Catalog.